Learning intention

 Experiencing

-E.03 Gather and record experiences
+E.03 Gather and record experiences and visual information.

 Before the lesson